Artificial Intelligence (AI) is changing everything.

 What is AI Governance?

-AI governance establishes the systems that guide AI's creation and use, ensuring safe, transparent and accountable operations.
+AI governance establishes the systems that guide the creation and use of AI.

-As a result, AI governance has become a critical driver of responsible innovation.
+That's why AI governance has become a critical driver of responsible innovation!

 AI Governance Practices